Kuril Islands dispute: Political and strategic issues

-A Japanese online resource reports that military infrastructure that is springing up in the Kuril Islands is believed to be part of the future plan of "North Sea Route", a sea route between the Kara Sea in the Arctic and the Pacific Ocean.
+A Japanese online resource reports that military infrastructure that is springing up in the Kuril Islands is believed to be part of the future plan of "Northern Sea Route", a sea route between the Kara Sea in the Arctic and the Pacific Ocean.
 The source believes that the route might be in hand to Russia since its power in the Pacific has been weakened for the last several decades.
 Moreover, the transfer of the Kurils to Japan would escalate territorial disputes Russia has with other countries.